galaxor/neutron/README.md

 ## Install

-* Debian & Ubuntu: install from https://packager.io/gh/emersion/neutron and run with `neutronmail run web`
+* Debian, Ubuntu & Fedora: install from https://packager.io/gh/emersion/neutron and run with `neutronmail run web`
 * Other platforms: no packages yet, you'll have to build from source

 ### Options